 Among the most significant initiatives undertaken by ADNOC Distribution are the environment-friendly Yas 1 and Yas 2 service stations, in the UAE capital’s Yas Island.
-Both stations are built according to the best international standards in green technology to preserve the environment and reduce energy and water consumption.
-They follow the requirements of Leadership in Energy and Environmental Design (LEED) - the internationally accepted benchmark for the design, construction and operation of high performance green buildings.
+Both stations are built to reflect the best international standards in green technology to help preserve the environment and reduce energy and water consumption.
+They follow the requirements of Leadership in Energy and Environmental Design (LEED) - the internationally accepted benchmark for the design, construction and operation of high performance green buildings. \

-The ‘Vapour Recovery’ project
+The ‘Vapor Recovery’ project

 One of our main drives is the ‘Natural Gas for Vehicles’ project – the introduction of an alternative vehicles fuel that significantly reduces harmful exhaust emissions from vehicles.
-We are encouraging car owners to convert to compressed natural gas (CNG) and improve the environment through significant reduction in toxic emissions.
+We are encouraging car owners to convert to Compressed Natural Gas (CNG) and improve the environment through significant reduction in toxic emissions.
 Harmful emissions, which contribute to air pollution, will be significantly reduced if more cars are switched to clean natural gas.

-The NGV conversion is donein accordance with the highest European specifications and international standards.
+The NGV conversion is done in accordance with the highest European specifications and international standards.
 The project is being implemented in collaboration with relevant government agencies and advisory bodies.